SergeBakharev/carvera_a_to_z/feeds-and-speeds-basics.md

 The whole "feeds & speeds" topic is arguably the most daunting part of learning CNC.

-"**Feeds**" is feedrate, on some CNCs with a fixed tool and moving plate this is the speed at which the material is fed into the cutter, on a Shapeoko this is the speed of the gantry pushing the cutter into the material.
+"**Feeds**" is feedrate, on some CNCs with a fixed tool and moving plate this is the speed at which the material is fed into the cutter, on a Carvera this is the speed of the gantry pushing the cutter into the material.

 "**Speeds**" is the rotation speed of the endmill, i.e. RPM value.